 The user can click on Show Details to review the contact’s address and other contact information.

+Similar to the International Portal, please Show the Details for the Pathology Department location on the screen.
+Also include a free form text box titled Contact, for customers to enter the name of a contact person at the location, without using the Address book.

 Online Ordering – Physician Tab